How to Make Herbal Healing Salve: St. Johns Wort, Plantain, & Comfrey Herbs

 Salves are simple to make, and they can really do some fabulous things for your skin, depending on the herbs you choose to use, and why you are creating the salve.
 St. John's Wort Healing Salve is a general healing salve, safe to use, and smells wonderful too!

 FTC Disclosure: There are affiliate links scattered throughout this article here and there.
-If you click through and make any kind of purchase, I may receive a small commission at no extra cost to you.
+If you click through and make any kind of purchase, I may earn a small commission at no extra cost to you.
 Heidi (Full Disclosure Here)

 About the Herbs in this Healing Salve: